TiroTypeworks/TiroTools/VFJtools/README.md

 vfj-to-volt.py uses glyph category entries in the .vfj source to identify marks, and hence to distinguish anchors to use in the discrete mark or mkmk lookups.

+When writing kerning lookups, vfj-to-volt.py will write \PP1 and \PP2 lookups for exception and class kerning, respectively.

 If a .vfj contains multiple masters, vfj-to-volt.py will write lookups and groups for each master.